React - how to pass props to react components

 2. Curly brackets example

-That approach lets us to pass values with different types as props.
+That approach lets us pass values with different types as props.
 Each prop can get value from literal or some variable.

 So component creation should look like: